worker8/AndroidLintReporter/README.md

 <details>
 <summary>
 4. This will produce this lint report and it will be reported back in the Pull Request:
+  - then you can fix the lint warnings and push again
 </summary>
 <br>
 <img width="1057" src="https://user-images.githubusercontent.com/1988156/77041453-4a280300-69fd-11ea-84fa-4d41c666b219.png">
 </details>

 ## How to Setup
-There are many a couple of steps needed to setup everything.
+There are a couple of steps needed to setup everything.

 **1. Github Actions**

 First, we need to setup a a Github Action trigger to run lint and the gradle task provided by this plugin.

 Add a file in `.github/workflows/run-lint.yml` in the root of your project: